appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Communicate-Between-an-App-and-Iframe.md

 The Iframe widget also helps in sending messages to Appsmith from your embedded app.
 To send messages from your embedded app follow these steps:

 <ZoomImage
-  src="/img/post-message-from-iframe-widget-to-appsmith.png"
+  src="/img/send-message-from-iframe-widget-to-appsmith.svg"
-  alt="Post message from Iframe widget to Appsmith" caption="Post message from Iframe widget to Appsmith" />
+  alt="Send message from Iframe widget to Appsmith" caption="Send message from Iframe widget to Appsmith" />

 * To send messages to Appsmith, use the [postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) method of the `window` object.
 Add the below code snippet in your app to send a message: